 - surgery, when other treatments are not effective

 These two conditions are closely related.
 Both have to do with inflammation in your inner ear.

 - Labyrinthitis happens when a structure called the labyrinth in your inner ear becomes inflamed.

 - Vestibular neuritis involves inflammation of the vestibulocochlear nerve in your inner ear.

 With both conditions, dizziness and vertigo can come on suddenly.
 This can lead to nausea, vomiting, and problems with balance.
-People with labyrinthitis may also experience ringing in the ears and hearing loss.
+People with labyrinthitis may also

 It’s unknown what causes labyrinthitis and vestibular neuritis.
 However, it’s believed that a viral infection may be involved.

 Treatment often involves resting in bed, avoiding bright light, and avoiding activities like watching TV or reading while symptoms are present.
 A person may need to take medications that can relieve symptoms like dizziness and nausea.

 If balance problems persist, treatment may